 IMPORTANT NOTE FOR STUDENTS ENROLLED IN ONLINE PROGRAMS

 Before filing a complaint with the EAB, state law requires students to try to resolve the matter with the school.
 Every EAB approved school has a process to resolve student complaints.
-If the matter is not resolved, a complaint may be filed with the EAB using the attached Student Complaint form.
+If the matter is not resolved, a complaint may be filed with the EAB using the Student Complaint form below.

 Complaints must be filed within one year after the student's last recorded date of attendance.
-Upon receiving a student complaint, EAB investigates it.
-If preliminary findings indicate a violation by a school, the EAB shall attempt, through mediation, to resolve the complaint.
-If no agreement is reached, the EAB may dismiss the complaint or conduct a hearing.
+Upon receiving a complaint, it will be investigated by the EAB.
+If there is a finding of a violation by a school, the EAB will attempt, through mediation, to resolve the complaint.
+If an agreement cannot be reached, the EAB may dismiss the complaint or conduct a hearing.
 Under Wisconsin's Open Records Law (Wis.
 Stats., Ch.
 19), complaints will generally be available for review on request from a member of the public after the EAB has acted.
 Please contact the EAB at (608) 266-1996 with questions about the complaint process.

 Download the Complaint Form (155 KB)